Fujifilm X-T2 vs Panasonic LX10

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T2 better than the Panasonic LX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.